Asia stocks decline amid worries over US rate hikes, Russia - NewsBreak

 Asia stocks decline amid worries over US rate hikes, Russia

-Asian stocks followed Wall Street lower Wednesday after a Federal Reserve official's comments fueled expectations of more aggressive interest U.S. rate hikes and the White House announced more sanctions on Russia .
+BEIJING — (AP) — Asian stocks followed Wall Street lower Wednesday after a Federal Reserve official's comments fueled expectations of more aggressive interest U.S. rate hikes and the White House announced more sanctions on Russia.

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Sydney retreated.